kofimuad/alx-low_level_programming/0x0B-malloc_free/README.md

 ## Task 1 - The woman who has no imagination has no wings
 A function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

+## Task 2 - He who is not courageous enough to take risks will accomplish nothing in life
+A function that concatenates two strings.